 Limiting activities is not a good idea to prevent falls.
 Inactivity contributes to weak muscles and bones and poor circulation that can lead to episodes of hypotension and a higher chance of falls.

-Everyday physical activity, such as walking, can help your loved one to be in a better condition by strengthening muscles and improving flexibility.
+Everyday physical activity, such as walking, can help your loved one to be in better condition by strengthening muscles and improving flexibility.
 In case of instability always use walking aids.

 Doing some fall prevention exercises regularly can greatly reduce the risk of falling.
 A physical therapist can help with getting started by setting up a personalized exercise program.
 However, always consult with a healthcare professional when in doubt.

-Most seniors lacking in vitamin D that can lead to osteoporosis and weak immune system.
+Most seniors are deficient in vitamin D that can lead to osteoporosis and a weak immune system.
 It’s a good idea to take supplements and have a bone density test regularly to prevent severe osteoporosis that can make bones really fragile.
 When seniors with weak bones fall, the consequences could be devastating.
 So, it’s better to prevent that situation.

 Consider purchasing a medical alert watch with an automatic fall detection feature.
 This device uses different sensors and accelerometers to detect falls in which case it automatically reaches out for help, even if the wearer is unconscious.
 We’ve collected all the relevant information you should know about medical alert watches in this article.

-If your loved one doesn’t want to wear an alarm device, you can install fix medical alert buttons.
+If your loved one doesn’t want to wear an alarm device, you can install fixed medical alert buttons.
 Also, make sure your elderly loved one always has a cell phone within reach.